 For one, you have padded collars and tongues which you don’t find as often on standard trainers.
-Your ankles are undergoing some quick jerking motions, and when they’re bending forward, the padding helps to cushion any joint damage you might incur.
+Your ankles are undergoing some quick jerking motions, and when they’re bending forward, the padding helps to cushion any joint damage you might incur while providing extra ankle support and impact protection.
 As for the collars, that adds comfort, and when you’re grinding on the board for three-and-a-half hours, you’ll take every bit of cushioning you can get.

-Next, we get onto the bottom grips that help you maintain proper contact with the board.
-Most sneakers have this weird, not-really-helpful series of grips underneath that work on pavement, and not much else.
-Skateboard shoes are designed to remain on grip tape with little to no problem, but also help with traction on pavement so you can come to a stop instead of skidding on the asphalt.
+Next, we get onto the outer sole or bottom grip that helps you maintain proper contact with the board.
+Most sneakers have this weird, not-really-helpful tread underneath that works on the pavement, and not much else.
+Skateboard shoes are designed to remain on grip tape with little to no problem, but also help with traction on the pavement so you can come to a stop instead of skidding on the asphalt.
 If you wipe out, you want to get back on your feet and stay there.
 Standard shoes will have you slipping around from the momentum.

 A: Skateboard shoes are sneakers designed with nothing but skateboarding in mind.
-You might find some pairs that are also great for walking, but they’re primarily used to skate.
-Skate shoes come with specific grips along the bottom, as well as a thicker, more stuck-out outsole to help keep your stance on the grip tape of your skateboard.
+You might find some pairs that are also great for walking or casual wear, but they’re primarily used to skate.
+Skate shoes come with specific grips along the bottom, as well as a thicker outsole to help keep your stance on the grip tape of your skateboard.
 They also have a style all their own which is far too often emulated in dollar-store brands, making genuine brands really stand out.

 Skateboard shoes help to keep major traction and retain your stance when you’re on rough concrete.
 They often have vulcanized rubber along the outsole, which basically means they’re going to hold up very well against contact with man-made materials.